gumbobrot/Hazard-Token-Grabber-v2/README.md

 So don't worry, I'm not just a skid - I try my best!

+I'm learning coding at the moment to create my own projects and code, but I'm pretty young and broke, so please don't flame me 😅

 **Tutorial for starters (like me..) ↓↓**

 - Step 1: Install python and make sure to add it to path. ![0_7nOyowsPsGI19pZT](https://user-images.githubusercontent.com/96620548/196215300-4d5ecf4a-7f7b-4c4b-9466-2b630873125e.png)

 - Step 2: Enter the file named "hazard-v3.py" with any code editor.
- > I would recommend you Visual Studio Code.
+_step2 help_ > I would recommend you Visual Studio Code.
 [You can download it here!](https://code.visualstudio.com/)

 - Step 3: Just put your webhook in line 29 where the code says "WEBHOOK_HERE".
 Simply replace the webhook here with your webhook.
- > You don't know how to create a webhook and copy it's URL?
+_step3 help_ > You don't know how to create a webhook and copy it's URL?
 [Here is a simple tutorial!](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 - (Step 4:) You can also change the settings from line 30 to 37. (optional) True is enabling the setting, false is disbaling a setting.
 Easy!`